Upper and lower bounds for the speed of fronts of the reaction diffusion equation with Stefan boundary conditions: Statement of the problem

 We study the reaction diffusion equation in one dimension with Stefan boundary conditions,

-where $L(t)$ is the free boundary and subscripts denote derivatives with respect to the independent variables $x$ and $t$.
-It has been shown that in the spreading regime there is a unique traveling wave solution $u(x,t) = q(x- c t)$ \cite{DuLou2015JEMS,Sun2015}.
+where $L(t)$ is the free boundary, $\kappa$ is the Stefan parameter for this problem, and subscripts denote derivatives with respect to the independent variables $x$ and $t$.
+We shall be interested in the spreading regime, that is, the case in which the initial perturbation grows and the front invades the whole space.
+It has been shown that in the spreading regime as $t\rightarrow \infty$ the system evolves into a traveling wave solution $u(x,t) = q(x- c t)$ of constant speed, which is unique \cite{DuLou2015JEMS,Sun2015}.
 The problem we address here is the determination of the speed of a spreading front as a function of the reaction term and of the Stefan parameter $\kappa$.
 Spreading traveling wave solutions $u(x,t) = q ( x - c t)$ correspond to solutions of the ordinary differential equation \cite{DuLou2015JEMS,Hadeler2016} \be q_{zz} + c q_z + f(q) = 0, \text{ with } q(-\infty) = 1, \, q(0) = 0, \, q_z(0) = -c /\kappa \ee where $z= x - c t$.

-In this work we construct a variational principle for the speed of monotonic fronts valid for general reaction functions $f(u)$.
 The approach is based on previous results \cite{BenguriaDepassier1996PRL,BenguriaDepassier1996CMP} for the standard reaction diffusion problem.

-It is convenient to work in phase space; defining $p(q) = - q_z$, solving Eq. (\ref{eq}) reduces to finding the solutions of
+Since the asymptotic front $q(z)$ is a decreasing function \cite{DuLou2015JEMS}, we may work in phase space.
+Defining $p(q) = - q_z \ge 0 $, solving Eq. (\ref{eq}) reduces to finding the solutions of